crzndx/AMOS-SS14-Group-3/README.md

 A particular branch can be selected and it will occupy the size of the canvas of the whole treemap.
 The data used for drawing the treemaap is in the data file directory.

+###LineChart
+The content area is divided into three regions.
+One region for displaying the graph itself, another for (de)selection the graphlines to show and the thrid one is responsible for setting various options on this page e.g. showing the data points accurately.
+Linechart currently only supports reading from inline javascript (sufficient for this release version), but reading from external files/json streams should be possible in the future with small changes.

+# Testing

+Test cases are implemented in the respective -subpagename-_test.js files with help of the Jasmine testing framework and Chutzpah integration for Visual Studio 2013.

 # License